MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 * Azure Service Bus
 * Azure Storage
 * Azure CDN
-* Azure Event Hub
+* Azure Event Hubs
 * Azure Key Vault

 ## Use appcat

-To use `appcat`, you must download the ZIP file below, and have a compatible JDK 11+ installation on your computer. `appcat` runs on Windows, Linux, or Mac, both for Intel, Arm, and Apple Silicon hardware.
+To use `appcat`, you must download the ZIP file described in the next section, and have a compatible JDK 11+ installation on your computer. `appcat` runs on Windows, Linux, or Mac, both for Intel, Arm, and Apple Silicon hardware.
 You can use the [Microsoft Build of OpenJDK](/java/openjdk) to run `appcat`.

 ### Download